When Distributions Shifts: Causal Generalization for Low-Resource Languages: Conclusion and Future Work

 We are grateful to ML Collective for generously providing the computational resources required for this study.
-The success of our extensive experiments, particularly the resource-intensive large language model (LLM) fine-tuning and the multi-language DINER training, was directly enabled by their dedicated compute support.
+The success of our extensive experiments, in particular, the resource-intensive large language model (LLM) fine-tuning and the multi-language DINER training, was directly enabled by their dedicated compute support.